Community ApproachEWB Australia’s work in communities currently spans four countries across the Asia-Pacific and Australia.

 People, Projects and Partnerships

-Underpinning both the “placement” approach and “project” approaches is working with partner organisations who work directly with community.
+Underpinning both the “placement” and “project” approaches is working with partner organisations who in turn work directly with community.
 We call this approach the “3Ps” – People, Projects and Partnerships.

 EWB Australia’s model aims to support partners with established strong relationships with community, indirectly supporting community outcomes through supporting partner organisations’ capacity.